richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

   * `new SimpleField(...`, `new SearchField(...`,`new SearchableField(...` lines add fields the index
     * Each field represents a piece of data that can be searched, filtered, sorted, or faceted in the search index
 * `indexClient.CreateIndex...` creates a new index using the `SearchIndex` object
+* `new SearchableField("text"...` will be used by the OCR Skill
+* `new SearchableField("keyphrases"...` will be used by the Key Phrases Extraction Skill

 -----